 - That your competitors can’t offer a better value proposition than you can?

 It doesn’t matter if it’s your website or their internet connection that’s slowing things down.
 If your website takes more than 3 seconds to load, over 40% of your users are going to abandon your site and purchase from your competitor.

 Say, you are making $50,000/day.
 Due to slow speed, you will potentially lose $1.25 million in sales in a year for a single second extra in load speed.
 Conversely, if you take your e-Commerce site speed from eight seconds to two seconds, you would improve your conversion rates by a massive 74%.

 That’s’ what Radeware.com stated in its study back in 2015.
 The following is what they said about the numbers of users who would wait for your website to load back in 1999, 2006, and 2010:

-Having a faster eCommerce website has its own merits, both in terms of conversion rate optimization and search engine optimization.
-Do you think Google is going to place a slow loading website on top in its SERPs?
+Having a faster e-commerce website has its own merits, both in terms of conversion rate optimization and search engine optimization.
+Do you think Google is going to place a slow loading website on top of its SERPs?
 Google wants you to make your website faster.

 How to track your website speed?